A Thousand Years of Hope - 15. Chapter 15

 “I’m sure,” Dante said to Zoe.

-It was better if she was not troubled by news of a stranger lurking in their shared corridor.
+It was better if she was not troubled by the news of a stranger lurking in their shared corridor.
 Her children lived here.

-“Okay,” Zoe smiled, and patted the crate.
+“Okay,” Zoe smiled and patted the crate.
 “Thank you for the groceries.
 Be sure to come for tea.
 I’ll feed you a good hearty meal.”

 “I look forward to it,” Dante said and waved goodbye.

-Dante hurried back to his apartment.
-A moment of panic struck him when he did not see Tani on the couch where he left him.
-He closed the door fast and hurried into the living room.
+Dante closed the door fast and hurried into the living room.
 He stopped when he saw Tani sitting on the floor by his books and his stash of vinyl records.

 Tani held up a universal standard encyclopedia printed in the nineteen thirties.